-I asked him for coffee on my twentieth wedding anniversary.
-[To be truthful, I had gotten a new tattoo that day, and my dress was fabulous, and the heels made me feel super confident.
+I asked him for coffee on my twentieth wedding anniversary, so that was…conflicted.
+[Truth be told, I had gotten a new tattoo that day, and my dinner dress was fabulous, and the heels made me feel super confident; the stars were in alignment and I felt great, so why not ask him for coffee?
 I tried to tell myself it was just companionship I was after, but really…the daydream of tracing his collar bones with my fingers while we were wrapped in a tumble of white sheets in the afternoon sun (and a 1000 permutations of that*) was regularly on my mind.
 My actions weren’t 100% innocent, either.]

 And we were from two different universes.
 Mine well over a decade older than his.*

 We barely spoke the same language.
 I am long letters.
 [I will always be long letters.]
 I’m not sure that was his style.

 Which is all to say: there was a lot of potential for misunderstanding and miscommunication.
 And that left plenty of room for me to fill in the blanks with whatever I dreamed.
 However much I hoped those things might be the truth, they were not.

 And the reconciliation of truth and reality was that night and that text.